iamstarkov/ispeakweb/README.md

 ## Why should I care?
 Why should I follow you?

 — You shouldn’t.
-Otherwise, you will have huge amount of pros:
+Otherwise, you will get a huge amount of pros:

-* critical thinking: every author is unique, that’s why authors’ views can be contradistinguish to each other
+* critical thinking: every author is unique, that’s why the views you will find can be quintessentially different
-* comfort zone: ispeakweb will get you out from your comfort zone on occasion
+* comfort zone: ispeakweb will make you step out of your comfort zone in some cases
 * new: you will discover new trends, things and people
-* "shuffle mode": it’s like random song on the radio, you will read something, which potentially you will never read.
+* "shuffle mode": it’s like a random song on the radio, you can definitely find something, which you most likely would never have found
-* experience: sometimes authors will share their experience earned over the years
+* experience: authors can share their experience gained over the years
-* point of view switching: author will tell you something about work, experience and profession itself, from his point of view.
+* mind shift: authors can show professional insights and new approaches that dramatically differ from yours
+* it's a platform for two way communication where you can easily contact the author
 * it’s fun

 Feel free to follow [@ispeakweb][isw] on twitter.